 Elementary School Program

-Children are active learners; they read, write stories, complete research projects, compute and solve problems, conduct science experiments, and create performances and artwork.
-Life Skills that children will use well into adulthood are incorporated into every facet of the curriculum.
+Children are active learners.
+They read, write stories, complete research projects, compute and solve problems, conduct science experiments, and create performances and artwork.
+Wildwood is a place where curiosity and enthusiasm thrives.

 Nurturing Young Learners